-Your Directors present herewith Thirty Fourth Annual Report together with auditedstatement of accounts for the year ended 31 March 2017.
+Your Directors present herewith Thirty Sixth Annual Report together with auditedstatement of accounts for the year ended 31st March 2019.

 |Less: - Tax || || |

-In order to conserve resources your Directors intent to plough back the profits intobusiness and thus do not recommend any dividend for the year ended 31 March 2017.
+In order to conserve resources your Directors intend to plough back the profits intobusiness and thus do not recommend any dividend for the year ended 31st March 2019.

 TRANSFER TO RESERVE